guigomcha/alumet-user-book/src/installation/config.md

 When you change the plugins that are included in the agent, or when you install a new version of Alumet, the configuration options may change.
-You can replace the existing configuration file by a fresh, updated version of the configuration by using the `regen-config` command.
+You can replace the existing configuration file by a fresh, updated version of the configuration by using the `config regen` command.

 Example:
 ```sh